DBJDBJ/multiosdefer/readme.md

 ## Summary

 Basicaly not ideal.
 But simple and working defer.
 Making your C23 code safer.
+Right now.
+Even MSVC code.

 Enjoy!